julic20s/plaid/README-EN.md

 ### TODO
 * The code is so mess，I will try to improve the readability.
 * Load from glTF
+* A half-baked idea: using coroutine to implement ddx, ddy, and mipmap

 ### Environments
 * CMake